4GeeksAcademy/blog/blog/python-or-java.us.md

 **Python's Adaptability:**
 Python's adaptability shines through in its applications across diverse domains.
 It excels in data science, with libraries like Pandas and NumPy facilitating efficient data manipulation and analysis.
 Python's forte extends to scripting tasks, automation, and rapid application development, where its readability is an asset.
-The language's malleability makes it an ideal choice for prototype development and quick iteration. at this point, maybe you're wandering **how long does it take to learn Python?**
+The language's malleability makes it an ideal choice for prototype development and quick iteration. at this point, maybe you're wandering **[how long does it take to learn Python?](https://4geeksacademy.com/us/python-bootcamp/how-long-does-it-take-to-learn-python).

 ## Career Opportunities and Demand